South Metropolitan Electric Tramways

 History

-The SMET was transferred into the 'London & Suburban Traction Company Ltd' on the 14th June 1913, where it joined the Metropolitan Electric Tramways, the Tramways (M.E.T) Omnibus Company Ltd, and London United Tramways.
-The L&STCo was in fact a holding company jointly owned by the Underground Electric Railways Company of London Ltd and BETCo, and it played a strong coordinating role across all its operating companies, ensuring, for example, that the LGOC buses did not directly compete with the SMET trams.
+The SMET was transferred into the London & Suburban Traction Company on the 14th June 1913, where it joined the Metropolitan Electric Tramways, the Tramways (M.E.T) Omnibus Company, and London United Tramways.
+The L&STCo was a holding company jointly owned by the Underground Electric Railways Company of London and BETCo, and it played a strong coordinating role across all its operating companies, ensuring, for example, that the LGOC buses did not directly compete with the SMET trams.

-The isolated western-half of the SMET was finally connected to the CCT system in September 1922, though it was only ever used to transfer tramcars, as the operation of passenger-carrying services would have required parliamentary powers.
+The isolated western-half of the SMET's system was finally connected to the corporation system in September 1922, though it was only ever used to transfer tramcars, as the operation of passenger-carrying services would have required parliamentary powers.
 At the northwestern extremity of the system, agreement was finally reached with the LCCT for the latter to work through to Mitcham Cricket Green — using tramcars equipped for conduit and overhead current collection — which it first did on the 4th of November 1926, SMET services from Croydon thereafter terminating at Mitcham Fair Green.

 On the 1st July 1933, the SMET — along with 13 other London tramway systems— passed into the hands to the newly created London Passenger Transport Board.